aiamlucas/c-the-universe-and-everything/c/pointers/pointers.md

 - Prefer `calloc` when zero-initialization is needed.

-# Part 6: Other Concepts and Best Practices
+# Other Concepts and Best Practices

 ## Pointers to Pointers